Illusion (yacht)

 Illusion is a superyacht built in 2013 at the Dutch Heesen Yachts shipyard.
-The interior design of Illusion was done by Bannenberg & Rowell Design and the exterior work was done by Omega Architects.
+The interior design of Illusion was done by Bannenberg & Rowell Design, and the exterior work was done by Omega Architects.
 It was launched as the Galactica Star with an original sale price of €65 million.

 The yacht was seized in 2017 as part of the US government Kleptocracy Asset Recovery Initiative from former Nigerian Minister of Petroleum Resources, Diezani Alison-Madueke.
 It was then sold at auction in 2019 to Burgess yachts representing an unknown buyer.
-It was then renamed to the Illusion.
+It was then renamed the Illusion.

-The yacht is owned by shell company Paxford Ltd. and is operated by Burgess yachts, a yacht service provider, where it is available for charter.
+The yacht is owned by shell company Paxford Ltd., and is operated by Burgess yachts, a yacht service provider, where it is available for charter.

 Design

 The length of the yacht is 65 m and the beam is 11.40 m.
 The draught of Illusion is 3.05 m.
 Both the materials of the hull and the superstructure are made out of aluminum with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.
 The 65m Heesen superyacht Illusion (Project Omnia YN 16465) is a Fast Displacement Hull Form (FDHF) superyacht concept vessel, with aluminum hull and superstructure designed by Van Oossanen and Heesen Yachts Naval Architects.
 Illusions exterior is designed by Omega Architects.